Unofficial-DH/dh-server-overlay/README.md

 - Flintlock can spawn on Officer skeletons (ones you dig up)
 ### Random roles
 Players will be asigned a random role at the start of the game.
+### Random spells
+Thralls will have 3 random spells.
 ### Ship Automove
 Ship will be automatically moved a bit further at the start of the game.
 Players will spawn without coal.
+### Start Hushed
+Tier 2 Hush will be cast at the start of the game.
 ### Start w/ Spell Charge
 Thralls will start the game with a small amount of spell charge.
 ### Quests